 Locations of the Technical University of Munich

-The Technical University of Munich (TUM) spans three large sites in Bavaria: Munich, Garching, and Weihenstephan.
-These are home to the 14 departments and the university's most important research facilities.
+The Technical University of Munich (TUM) spans four large sites in Bavaria: Munich, Garching, Weihenstephan, and Straubing.
+These are home to the 15 departments and the university's most important research facilities.
 TUM is represented internationally today with locations of its own on several continents.
 In Singapore in 2002, it became the first German university to open a campus abroad: TUM Asia.

 Since its founding in 1868, the heart of TUM beats in Munich.
 Its presence within the city is divided among three important sites: the downtown campus at Arcisstraße, Olympic Park, and the university hospitals.